-Dear UT Students and Employees,
+Dear UT Students, Faculty, and Staff,

-Welcome back to the Forty Acres!
-I'm honored and excited to serve as your new Chief of Police and AVP for Campus Security.
-Safety is our number one priority, and I plan on using my 24 years of experience in law enforcement to achieve even greater security for our campus and its visitors.
+Welcome back to the Forty Acres, Longhorns!
+I'm honored and excited to serve as your UTPD Chief of Police and Associate Vice President for Campus Security.
+Safety remains my top priority, and I am committed to continue finding innovative ways and strategies to enhance the security of our campus and to keep our community and visitors safe.

 UTPD works closely with University departments, local law enforcement agencies, and community partners to keep you safe.
-Our officers are here 24 hours a day, 365 days per year.
-We serve and protect the largest institution in the UT System and have made an intentional effort to be more visible both on and off campus.
-We have a full-time bike team primarily focused on patrolling the neighborhood west of campus.
-We have also hired 11 new officers.
+Our officers are on duty 24 hours a day, 365 days a year.
+We serve and protect the largest institution in the UT System and have made a concerted effort to be more visible both on and off campus.
+There is a large student population in the area west of campus.
+The UTPD West satellite police office has moved to 2400 Nueces, and our officers patrol areas west of campus daily.
+We are currently working to have UTPD West staffed after hours to accommodate community needs later in the day.